zule-lab/ParkLegacies/README.md

 ## Repository Use
 This repository is built on a `{targets}` workflow.
 To run all analyses done for the paper, download and open the project, [install `{targets}`](https://books.ropensci.org/targets/), and run `targets::tar_make()`.
 NOTE: to run the entire workflow may take ~ 15 hours.

 To access data only, raw data can be found in the `input/` folder.
+The only exception is the Québec census data, which is downloaded in the census-prep.R script.